tjweisman/math_website/weisman/site/network_access.md

 	https://web.ma.utexas.edu/users/[your username]

-If you're a first-year, your username is probably just your EID.
-If you're not a first-year, your username is probably the part of your UT email address before the "@" sign.
+If you're in the 2021 cohort, your username is probably just your EID.
+Otherwise, your username is probably the part of your UT email address before the "@" sign.

 The instructions on this page are for accessing your files on the math department network.
 If you want to update your *directory page* on the *math department website*, [log on](https://www.ma.utexas.edu/log-on-off) at the math department website and then follow the instructions [here](https://www.ma.utexas.edu/my-profile/activate-my-directory-entry).